gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Retrieval of Group Keying Material and Sender ID ## {#ssec-updated-and-individual-key}

-If the group member wants to retrieve the latest group keying material as well as the Sender ID that it has in the OSCORE group, it sends a Key Distribution Request to the Group Manager, as per Section TBD of {{I-D.ietf-ace-key-groupcomm}}.
+If the group member wants to retrieve the latest group keying material as well as the Sender ID that it has in the OSCORE group, it sends a Key Distribution Request to the Group Manager.

-In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/NAME at the Group Manager, where GROUPNAME is the name of the OSCORE group and NAME is the name of the group member.
-The Key Distribution Request is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
+In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/NODENAME at the Group Manager, where GROUPNAME is the name of the OSCORE group and NODENAME is the name of the group member.

-The Group Manager processes the Key Distribution Request according to Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
-The Key Distribution Response is formatted as defined in Section TBD of {{I-D.ietf-ace-key-groupcomm}}.
+The Group Manager processes the Key Distribution Request according to Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}.
+The Key Distribution Response is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.

 Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material and Sender ID, and, if they differ from the current ones, use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.